 Reconciliation might be impossible if the offender has died or is unwilling to communicate with you.
 In other cases, reconciliation might not be appropriate.
 Still, forgiveness is possible — even if reconciliation isn't.

 What if the person I'm forgiving doesn't change?

-Getting another person to change his or her actions, behavior or words isn't the point of forgiveness.
-Think of forgiveness more about how it can change your life — by bringing you peace, happiness, and emotional and spiritual healing.
-Forgiveness can take away the power the other person continues to wield in your life.
+Getting another person to change isn't the point of forgiveness.
+It's about focusing on what you can control in the here and now.
+Think of forgiveness more about how it can change your life by bringing you peace, happiness, and emotional and spiritual healing.
+Forgiveness can take away the power the other person continues to have in your life.

 What if I'm the one who needs forgiveness?